synel/syndll2/README.md

  - Various commands for getting status
  - Setting the terminal's clock
  - Programming operations, such as uploading a terminal program.
+ - Sending and retrieving fingerprint templates.
+ - Miscellaneous other functions.

 **Not yet implemented**
- - Sending and retrieving fingerprint templates.
  - Serial or modem connection.
- - Miscellaneous other lesser-used functions.

 ### Solution Structure

 **Syndll2**